Ruby-throated hummingbird guarding his territory from the top of a tomato stake. (Photo: Joe Schneid/Creative Commons)

 This 3 ¾-inch-long garden jewel known as the ruby-throated hummingbird makes its home in swamps, woodlands, parks, and gardens in much of eastern North America.
 It is the only species to nest east of the Great Plains.
 Members of both sexes emit a soft tchew to alert other hummingbirds to their presence.

 Females construct elaborate, walnut shell-sized nests on slender, downward sloping twigs in trees or large shrubs.
 Overhanging leaves ensure privacy during the incubation and nestling period.
-Two or more broods may be initiated in the Deep South, where eggs can be produced as early as late March.
+The birds may initiate two or more broods in the Deep South, where eggs can be produced as early as late March.

-Returning migrants often wing across the vast Gulf of Mexico, an arduous nonstop journey that takes about 18 hours if conditions are favorable.
+Returning migrants often wing across the vast Gulf of Mexico.
+This arduous nonstop journey takes about 18 hours if conditions are favorable.
 Spring arrivals in the Deep South are as early as late February, and breeding stock might not reach Quebec and Ontario until early June.

 Hear the ruby-throated hummingbird: